insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

         )
     frame_meta.add_obj_meta(new_obj_meta)

-It is not necessary to specify the parent, including the primary object, for objects added to the frame manually.
+It is not necessary to specify any parent, including the primary object, for objects added to the frame manually.

 Next, let's look at the methods of working with object attributes.
 The methods ``get_attr_meta`` and ``get_attr_meta_list`` are defined as follows: